 Lack of inspection and Preventive Repair

-This can occur in two ways, either you assign the care and maintenance of your vehicle to someone and you never inspect it yourself, or you don’t pay attention to signs until things get out of control, then your ball joint will surely fail sooner than later.
+This can occur in two ways: you assign the care and maintenance of your vehicle to someone and never inspect it yourself, or you don’t pay attention to signs until things get out of control, then your ball joint will surely fail sooner or later.

-Unlike some of their Japanese counterparts who started installing lower ball joint with the stud and nut facing up, honda didn’t change their design until very late. secondly, the castle nuts played a major role in securing the ball joint something much neglects.
+Unlike some Japanese counterparts who started installing lower ball joints with the stud and nut facing up, Honda didn’t change their design until very late.
+Secondly, the castle nuts played a major role in securing the ball joint, something much neglected.
 These two are flaws.
-I believe is the but is heavily distinguishable and huge as that of the shaft, we will experience lesser failure.
+I believe if the but is heavily distinguishable and huge as that of the shaft, we will experience lesser failure.

-Act immediately you notice excessive play in your front suspension
+Act immediately if you notice excessive play in your front suspension.

-Any excessive vibration or wobbling or clunking in the suspension is not healthy. even if it is not caused by your ball joint, just try and inspect it. in the cause of doing so, you may notice a deterioration in your joint.
-I already attached images and a video of how you can check the condition of your ball joint and outer tierod without visiting the mechanic.
-Those who are victims of these failure S deliberately ignore the warning signs and blame the manufacturer while they re are at fault.
+Any excessive vibration, wobbling, or clunking in the suspension is unhealthy.
+Even if your ball joint does not cause it, try and inspect it.
+In the course of doing so, you may notice a deterioration in your joints.
+I have already attached images and a video of how you can check the condition of your ball joint and outer tierod without visiting the mechanic.
+Those victims of these failures S deliberately ignore the warning signs and blame the manufacturer when they are at fault.

-Whenever you d a repair or maintenance on your suspension that requires you to remove the ball joint or the ball joint nuts, make sure whoever is handling this tighten the nut to spec. now, the nut can sometimes spin freely in the knuckle.
-You must ensure it is tight otherwise, you are seeing at a failure.
-This is exactly what happened to me.
-The guy who handled mine only tighten the nut all the way up. he undermines the fact that the ball joint was spinning within the knuckle. the result was a failure that snapped my shaft and made my wheel to come loose.
+Whenever you do a repair or maintenance on your suspension that requires you to remove the ball joint or the ball joint nuts, make sure whoever is handling this tightens the nut to spec.
+Now, the nut can sometimes spin freely in the knuckle.
+You must ensure it is tight.
+Otherwise, you are seeing a failure.
+This is precisely what happened to me.
+The guy who handled mine only tightened the nut up.
+He undermines the fact that the ball joint was spinning within the knuckle.
+The result was a failure that snapped my shaft and made my wheel loose.

 Potholes and Bumps

-Speed bumps can damage any suspension components including the shock absorbers and ball joints.
-The impact felt when you suddenly run into a bump leave lasting effects on your components. please, don’t make it a habit of running into bumps for the health of your cars.
+Speed bumps can damage any suspension components, including the shock absorbers and ball joints.
+The impact felt when you suddenly run into a bump leaves lasting effects on your components.
+Please, don’t make it a habit of running into bumps for the health of your cars.

-Similarly, potholes are the greatest havoc wreckers of components.
+Similarly, potholes are the greatest havoc-wreakers of components.
 In fact, the pothole I ran into preceded the failure of my already loose ball joint.
-Avoid potholes as much as you can and immediately you unavoidably hit a major pothole, make sure you inspect your ball joint as soon as practicable.
+Avoid potholes as much as you can, and if you unavoidably hit a major pothole, make sure you inspect your ball joint as soon as practicable.

 Using Inferior or Aftermarket Replacement Ball Joints

-With some owners, immediately the factory-fitted components of their vehicle fail, they will opt for the Chinese knock-off replacement parts.
-This could be a very costly mistake, especially with your vehicle’s suspension.
-Always try and get the original lower ball joint recommended for your vehicle for you to avoid untimely failure.
-If you have a Hinda or an Acura, I have good news for you, just go to the Oyingbo market in Lagos Nigeria and you can get original of used spare parts. they sell only honda products.
+For some owners, immediately after the factory-fitted components of their vehicle fail, they will opt for Chinese knock-off replacement parts.
+This could be costly, especially with your vehicle’s suspension.
+Always try to get the original lower ball joint recommended for your vehicle for you to avoid untimely failure.
+If you have a Hinda or an Acura, I have good news: go to the Oyingbo market in Lagos, Nigeria, and get original or used spare parts.
+They sell only Honda products.
 If you are rich, you can order the original brand new from Amazon or eBay.
 I can help you with that.

 Always Replace your Ball Joints In Pairs

-I know money can be a constrain, but, it is better to rp=epace both if one is showing signs of failure except the failure is caused by an impact like a collision.
+I know money can be a constraint, but it is better to replace both if one is showing signs of failure, except the failure is caused by an impact like a collision.

 How to Inspect/Test If Your Car’s Ball Joints Are Failing

-It is pretty easy to test a failing or weak ball joint on any vehicle.
-I have even made this test easier by reproducing it in a video and images
+Testing a failing or weak ball joint on any vehicle is pretty easy.
+I have even made this test easier by reproducing it in a video and images.

-- Step 1: Jack up your vehicle so that the tire(you want to inspect are off the ground)
+- Step 1: Jack up your vehicle so that the tire(you want to inspect is off the ground.

-However, if there is excessive play, it is time to start thinking of replacing it. failure to do so, it will start making noise and causing excessive vibration, once it gets to the stage it can come apart at any time.
+However, if there is excessive play, it is time to start thinking of replacing it.
+Failure to do so will start making noise and causing excessive vibration; once it gets to this stage, it can come apart at any time.

-- Holding the ball joint in 3 and 9oclick will test for a failing tie rod joint. see the video below:
+- Holding the ball joint in 3 and 9 o’clock will test for a failing tie rod joint.
+See the video below:

-Test a Ball Joint that has already been Remove or Before Installing One
+Test a Ball Joint that has already been removed, or Before Installing One.

-Secondly, don’t install a ball joint that is stiff and locked to an angle and that will not turn at all by hand. if you require a hammer to move the ball inside the joint, it simply means you have a ball joint with a dent at the top just like the one below.
-This is a temporary practice by some mechanics all in the name of delaying the inevitable. sadly, what happens next is going to be worse as it will simply come apart. see the image below:
+Secondly, don’t install a ball joint that is stiff and locked at an angle that will not turn at all by hand.
+If you require a hammer to move the ball inside the joint, it simply means you have a ball joint with a dent at the top, just like the one below.
+This is a temporary practice by some mechanics, all to delay the inevitable.
+Sadly, what happens next will be worse as it will simply disintegrate.
+See the image below:

 Symptoms of a Failing Ball Joint on an Acura or Honda

-Basically, these symptoms are true for any car brand.
-All ball joints regardless of the vehicle behaving in a similar way when they are about failing.
-Therefore, pay attention to the following as they are the major telltale signs of failing ball joints.
+Basically, these symptoms are valid for any car brand.
+All ball joints, regardless of the vehicle, behave similarly when they are about to fail.
+Therefore, please pay attention to the following, as they are the major telltale signs of failing ball joints.

 This is the very first sign that your ball joint is going out.
-When you speed or run over a minor bump you will feel the harsh vibration through the steering wheel.
-While this can be a result of a couple of other things, your ball joint is among the culprit.
+When you speed or run over a minor bump, you will feel the harsh vibration through the steering wheel.
+While this can result from other things, your ball joint is among the culprits.
 Also, worn ball joints can cause your steering to jump up and down when you travel across an uneven road.

 This stage is the safest stage to act.
-At this stage, damage may not have been done but a vital part of your ball joint(the boot) is damaged and you need to fix it.
-If you refuse to change the boot, sand and debris will mix with the grease and cause corrosion. the next thing you will notice is that your ball joint will start making noise because it is starved of lubricant
+At this stage, damage may not have been done, but a vital part of your ball joint(the boot) is damaged, and you must fix it.
+If you refuse to change the boot, sand and debris will mix with the grease and cause corrosion.
+The next thing you will notice is that your ball joint will start making noise because it is starved of lubricant

-As a matter of fact, your ball joint must be totally sealed saltwater, and heat is not really friendly with great.
+Your ball joint must be sealed to saltwater, and heat is not friendly with great.

 3. Clunks, Rattling, or Creaking Sound

-4. Uneven tire wears of bumps on tires can also be Related to ball joints that are loose
+4. Uneven tire wear or bumps on tires can also be related to loose ball joints

 They can cause premature tire wear and alignment issues.
-Since your tires are no longer making perfect contact with the road as a result of the loose ball joints, you may start seeing uneven wear on your tires and the handling will be erratic.
+Since your tires are no longer making perfect contact with the road due to the loose ball joints, you may start seeing uneven wear and erratic handling.

 5. Poor Steering Response

-You may notice that it takes greater efforts than usual to recenter your steering when you turn.
+You may notice it takes greater effort than usual to recenter your steering when you turn.
 This is often referred to as hard steering.

-Prevent You Can Prevent You Honda or Acura Ball Joints From Coming Apart/Failing
+Prevent You Can Prevent Your Honda or Acura Ball Joints From Coming Apart/Failing

 Before we proceed, a failed ball joint will definitely leave you stranded.
-Therefore you need to avoid this at all costs because you don’t know where the failure can occur.
-Secondly, as stated earlier, it can damage other suspension bodies or even deface your fender thereby ruining your paint job.
+Therefore, you must avoid this at all costs because you don’t know where the failure can occur.
+Secondly, as stated earlier, it can damage other suspension components or even deface your fender, ruining your paint job.

-As a rule of thumb, the opposite of causes is prevention.
-If you can do the opposite of all that I listed explained earlier in this article, you have a 100% chance of not having a ball joint that will snap, severe or separate thereby causing your vehicle wheel to come out loose.
+As a rule of thumb, the opposite of cause is prevention.
+If you can do the opposite of everything I explained earlier in this article, you have a 100% chance of not having a ball joint that will snap, sever, or separate, thereby causing your vehicle wheel to come loose.
 Let us go through the major preventive measures for this avoidable event one after the other.

 Always Inspect Your Suspension Components Regularly

-Even if you are driving a brand new vehicle, or you are not having any suspension issues, make sure you inspect your entire suspension at least once a year.
+Even if you are driving a brand-new vehicle or have no suspension issues, inspect your entire suspension at least once a year.
 Let this be a habit.
 If you can’t do this yourself, take it to the dealership.

-Vehicle makers not only add features when they release a new model of this same vehicle, they also fix issues from the previous model.
-Let’s take honda as our example, the notorious ball joint failure is minimal with honda accord and civic manufactured after 2011.
-Similarly, it is minimal with Acura TL manufactured after 2007.
-So, if you want a relatively longer ball joint and you want a Honda, you may upgrade your vehicle to a later year.
+Vehicle makers add features when they release a new model of this exact vehicle and fix issues from the previous model.
+Let’s take Honda as our example.
+The notorious ball joint failure is minimal with the Honda Accord and Civic manufactured after 2011.
+Similarly, it is minimal with the Acura TL manufactured after 2007.
+So, if you want a relatively longer ball joint and a Honda, you may upgrade your vehicle to a later year.

-Check out for the Design of the Ball Joint
+Check out the Design of the Ball Joint

-Research has shown that all other things being equal, it is better to get a car with an upward-facing ball joint is better than a downward-facing one.
-One of the precursors to the honda ball joint failure is the fact that honda designed the ball joint in such a way that all the weight of the vehicle is on the castle nut.
-The weight ought to be shared by the knuckle and the nut. see the difference below:
+Research has shown that all other things being equal, it is better to get a car with an upward-facing ball joint than a downward-facing one.
+One of the precursors to the Honda ball joint failure is that Honda designed the ball joint so that all the vehicle’s weight is on the castle nut.
+The weight ought to be shared by the knuckle and the nut.
+See the difference below:

-When Buy the OEM When You Need To Replace Your Ball Joints
+When to Buy the OEM When You Need To Replace Your Ball Joints

 Honda and Acura are very selective when it comes to spare parts.
 For the sake of your vehicle or even life, stop buying the aftermarket ball joints.
 They fail prematurely.
 These habits account for 90% of the Honda ball joints explosion.
-Make sure you get the original even if it is preowned/remanufactured just test them to see that it is good.
-You will thank me later
+Ensure you get the original, even if it is preowned/remanufactured.
+Test them to see that it is good.
+You will thank me later.

-Re-Lube Your Ball Joint With Recommended Grease if You Notice that it is making noise
+Re-Lube Your Ball Joint With Recommended Grease if You Notice it is making noise.

-Occasionally, there may be no play in your frontend suspension.
+Occasionally, there may be no play in your front-end suspension.
 However, your ball joint may still be making noise.
-This could be caused by the grease inside the rubber boot getting dry. if you can’t take it apart and apply grease, you can get a needle tip, and inject Mobil-1 Synthetic chassis grease into the ball joint, and the noise will away.
+This could be caused by the grease inside the rubber boot drying.
+If you can’t take it apart and apply grease, you can get a needle tip and inject Mobil-1 Synthetic chassis grease into the ball joint, and the noise will go away.

-Don’t Let Anyone Convince You into Welding Your Ball Joint
+Don’t Let Anyone Convince You to Weld Your Ball Joint

 The Ball in the Joint is built to move freely without restriction.
-If you weld it, you can only cause once inevitable occurrence and that is “coming apart” of the ball from the joint due to the binding.
+If you weld it, you can only cause one inevitable occurrence: the “coming apart” of the ball from the joint due to the binding.

 Avoid Those Who Hit The Ball Joint With A Mallet to Minimize Play

-When there is a paly big enough for your driving safety the best thing is for you to change the problem part.
+When there is a problem big enough for your driving safety, the best thing is for you to change the problematic part.
 If it is a ball joint, change it.
-Sadly, some mechanics are of the habit of hitting the top of the ball joint until it binds and stops moving freely.
-While this might help in the short run, the long-run effect is always catastrophic because it will most likely snap.
+Sadly, some mechanics habitually hit the top of the ball joint until it binds and stops moving freely.
+While this might help in the short run, the long-term effect is always catastrophic because it will likely snap.

-If at all you go this route, just use it for a while until you are able to afford a replacement. don’t wait for it to fail.
+If at all you go this route, use it for a while until you can afford a replacement.
+Please don’t wait for it to fail.
 Left to me, I will never allow such again.

 Tighten The Castle Nut Carefully So that You Won’t Strip Te Nut or Cross -Thread The Stud

-Always tell your mechanic to tighten the nut carefully and accurately so as to prevent the nut from stripping of the stud from cross-threading.
+Always tell your mechanic to tighten the nut carefully and accurately to prevent the nut from stripping off the stud or cross-threading.
 When cross-threading occurs, it is just a matter of time before it leads to a ball joint explosion.

 Use Only The Manufacturer’s Recommended Nut

 Failure to pay heed to this warning can also be costly.
-If the nut you use it too small, it will slip through the knuckle when you hit a heavy pothole suddenly and cause your tires to pul out.
-If it is too big or not fitting properly, it will surely result in the same consequence.
+If the nut you use is too small, it will slip through the knuckle when you hit a heavy pothole and cause your tires to pull out.
+It will surely result in the same consequence if it is too big or does not fit correctly.
 Therefore, always use only the recommended original nut.
-Honda always uses castle nuts don’t swap this for a non-castle nut.
+Honda always uses castle nuts.
+Don’t swap this for a non-castle nut.

 Don’t Replace Your Cotter Pin With Other Material

-On my failed ball joint, the negligent mechanic lost the cotter pin and replaced it with a nail.
-The nail fell off after a couple of drive cycles and nothing could attempt to stop the nut from coming loose.
+The negligent mechanic lost the cotter pin on my failed ball joint and replaced it with a nail.
+The nail fell off after a couple of drive cycles, and nothing could attempt to stop the nut from coming loose.
 I was ignorantly guilty of two offenses.
-I allowed a non-castle nut, I did not ensure that they tighten to spec and lastly I allow them to use a nail instead of a cotter pin for me.
+I allowed a non-castle nut, did not ensure that they tightened to spec, and allowed them to use a nail instead of a cotter pin for me.

-Take Your Suspension Work to A Shop That specializes in Suspension Not to Your Mechanic
+Take Your Suspension Work to A Shop Specializing in Suspension, Not to Your Mechanic.

-Some mechanics, try to separate the ball joints with a hammer thereby damaging the bolts thread which will subsequently result in a failure of the ball joint.
+Some mechanics try to separate the ball joints with a hammer, damaging the bolt’s thread and failing the ball joint.
 Prevent this by visiting suspension shops instead.
-The above picture is that of a typical ball joint separator that can be used to separate any car’s ball joint easily.
+The above picture is that of a typical ball joint separator that can easily separate any car’s ball joint.

 Ensures that Your Ball Joint Is Properly Tighten and Not Spinning

-It is one thing to actually tighten the nut on a ball joint.
-It is another thing to tighten the nut on a ball joint that the collar is spinning freely inside the steering knuckle.
-If your mechanic is faced with this problem, please don’t drive that vehicle until he figures it out. better still drive the vehicle conservatively to an expert who can help you tighten it properly.
+It is one thing, actually, to tighten the nut on a ball joint.
+It is another thing to tighten the nut on a ball joint so that the collar is spinning freely inside the steering knuckle.
+If your mechanic faces this problem, please don’t drive that vehicle until he figures it out.
+Still, drive the vehicle conservatively to an expert who can help you tighten it properly.

-However, if you want to be of help, the following tips will help you to solve ball joint that is spinning when you are trying to tighten it.
+However, if you want to help, the following tips will help you solve a ball joint that is spinning when you are trying to tighten it.

-How to Solve Ball joint that is Spinning Freely When Tightening it
+How to Solve a Ball Joint that is Spinning Freely When Tightening it

-Analysis of the picture above the ‘collar’ is the part highlighted in yellow.
+Analysis of the picture above the ‘collar’ is highlighted in yellow.
 I circled my entire ball joint in red.
 The ball joint also contains a fastener shaft.
 The collar (yellow) is not supposed to be on the shaft of the balljoint.
-Therefore, if you have a ball joint that is pulled out with the collar after separation, you have separated it wrongly and it is likely to spin when you try to tighten it.
-Ideally, The collar is supposed to remain, in the lower control arm.
+Therefore, if you have a ball joint pulled out with the collar after separation, you have separated it wrongly, and it is likely to spin when you try to tighten it.
+Ideally, the collar is supposed to remain in the lower control arm.
 Vise grips on the tie rod arm.
 Bend to the side as hard as possible to somewhat jam the ball joint shank against the inside of the knuckle hole.. and tighten it.
-It is kind of hard.. but possible
+It is hard.. but possible.

 Tricks to Help you Stop Your Ball Joint From Spinning Freely When Tightening it

-- Trick 2: Get yourself a very large pair of channel locks and a friend to grip the ball joint down on the control arm.
-If you get it right, you can torque the ball joint down to spec and put in the cotter pin
+- Trick 2: Get yourself a huge pair of channel locks and a friend to grip the ball joint down on the control arm.
+If you get it right, you can torque the ball joint down to spec and put in the cotter pin.

-- Trick 3: By default, some ball joints are designed to spin freely without load….that is how they press them into the knuckle. the trick to get them to not to spin is to apply a load on them. this means you jack up the suspension a little bit until they no longer spin.
-Make sure you jack it up on the Lower control arm and not on the ball joint itself.
-This is the cheapest workaround so far. it and it works 100 percent of the time.
+- Trick 3: By default, some ball joints are designed to spin freely without load….that is how they press them into the knuckle.
+The trick to getting them not to turn is to apply a load on them.
+You jack up the suspension a little until they no longer spin.
+Make sure you jack it up on the Lower control arm, not the ball joint.
+This is the cheapest workaround so far.
+It and it works 100 percent of the time.

-- Trick 4: You can also use a mobile vice grip to hold the ball joint along with the control arm.
-This is difficult to pull through though.
+- Trick 4: You can also use a mobile vice grip to hold the ball joint and the control arm.
+This isn’t easy to pull through, though.